michael94ellis/SwiftUIJoystick/README.md

 ## 👨‍💻 Contributions

 All issue reports, feature requests, pull requests and GitHub stars are welcomed and much appreciated.
+I would enjoy fixing or adding anything you need!

-To make a contribution
+To make a contribution, I would help you if you ask, or
 1. Fork this repo
 2. Make your changes and test
 3. Update readme as neded and add yourself to Authors section